 Constructive dismissal claims are notoriously hard to successfully claim as the burden lies with the employee to prove that they were entitled to resign from their role following a repudiatory (fundamental) breach of contract by their employer.
 In other words, an employee is entitled to resign and treat themselves as being dismissed by virtue of their employer’s conduct.

 An employee is required to communicate their acceptance of their employer’s repudiatory breach and treat themselves as dismissed.
-Ordinarily, this is done through the act of resignation but a recent case has developed the stance of communicating such acceptance.
+Ordinarily, this is done through the act of resignation but a recent case has developed the stance of communicating such acceptance and extended it to situations where someone fails to return to work following an extended period of absence.

 Mrs Ure (U) had been employed by her father’s company BRE Ltd (BRE).
 BRE had encountered some financial difficulties and was on the verge of insolvency before its employees, including U, were transferred to Chemcem Scotland Ltd (CS) of which, U’s father was a majority shareholder.